StudioGIB/Mill_Table/README.md

 The standard size will be 90 x 220 cm (35.4 x 86.6 inches)

 # Open Source Design - Fabrication
+All of GIB's projects are open-source.
+That is, during the development of any one project, all the content is hosted publicly on Github.
+We are also available via chat rooms on [Discord](https://discord.gg/3Qf9EzJqV9).

+As we're mostly self-sustained, in order to keep our research free and sustainable, we're on [Patreon](https://www.patreon.com/StudioGIB) too, where you can support us with your contribute.

 # Download
 go to current [release](https://github.com/StudioGIB/Mill_Table/releases) to download all the available files